isawalhi/nr-ab/README.md

-# New Relic Apdex Board - Code Challange
+# Apdex Board - Code Challange

-New Relci Apdex Board is a application that provides a dashboard of hosted applications
+Apdex Board is a application that provides a dashboard of hosted applications

 ## Usage